MapsPeople/docs/src/content/cms/index.md

 Here you manage the active API keys generated for your Solution.
 To load your MapsIndoors data in your apps, you need an API key.

-You can create as many API keys as you want, and it is good practise to use one for each place you need to load data from MapsIndoors (each mobile platform, web app etc.).
+You can create as many API keys as you want, and it is good practice to use one for each place you need to load data from MapsIndoors (each mobile platform, web app etc.).

 You can easily delete an API key if it is unused, or has been compromised in some way.